Flash0ver/F0.Generators/docs/SourceGenerationExceptionGenerator.md

 If you encounter the `F0.Generated.SourceGenerationException` in generated code during runtime, please create a new issue at https://github.com/Flash0ver/F0.Generators/issues, or leave a comment on a related issue.
 **Thank you!**

+## Diagnostics

+### F0GEN0101
+Avoid using `SourceGenerationException` directly

+Available since _vNext_.

+`SourceGenerationException` is intended for internal use by the generators to indicate generation errors or wrong usage.

 ## Example

 ```